autocontracts/permissioned-blocks/README.md

 $ docker rm device-2
 ```

-The demo uses LinkedIn OAuth as the methos for logging into the digital identity manager and registering your device.
-You'll have to create a dummy account in order to test granting permissions and transferring ownership to another entity.
+The demo uses LinkedIn OAuth as the method for logging into the digital identity manager and registering your device.
+You'll have to create a dummy LinkedIn account (if you don't have two) to create another entity, in order to test granting permissions and transferring ownership.
 Other login options will be added later.